 2. Build a GPhC compliant website.

 It is generally understood that the primary goal of any healthcare organisation should be well being of the patient.
 This often presents a dichotomy of interests for commercial institutions as there is a fine balance that must be reached between the safest versus the easiestroute.
 For instance, the Amazon mentally of one-click purchase does not wholly apply to online medicine providers as there must be checks and fail-safes to protect the public.
 Much of this has been discussed in length by the Care Quality Commission (CQC).

 3. Utilise a Pharmacy Quality Management System.

-A Pharmacy Quality Management System (QMS) is a framework which you can apply to your business to ensure it meets the requirements of the regulators.
+A Pharmacy Quality Management System (QMS) is a framework that you can apply to your business to ensure it meets the requirements of the regulators.
 HubNet.io is a Pharmacy QMS that aims to meet the requirements of all medicine-related regulators including: